d1b1/accelerator-search/README.md

-# Techstars Portfolio Company Search
+# Accelerator Programs Search
-This is a searchable UI for Techstars porfolio companies.
-The Techstars network has 8k+ companies and 23k+ founders.
-It an untapped resource for early stage startups looking for network related help.
+This is a searchable UI for startup accelerator programs.
+The Techstars network has 32k+ companies and 23k+ founders.
+It an untapped resource for early-stage startups looking for network related help.

 - Find Funded startups in your space.